 The attorneys with Johnson & Groninger PLLC conduct exhaustive investigations into incidents that result in catastrophic injuries.
 We’ll dive deep to get the evidence needed to help you obtain maximum compensation.

-The following is a brief look at some of the major components of a catastrophic injury lawsuit.
+The following is a brief look at some of the significant components of a catastrophic injury lawsuit.

 1. Initial consultation